BauerUK/PHP_CURL/README.md

 I strongly encoruage any sort of feedback, patches or contributions.
 I'd be more than happy to open up this project to more developers if there is any demand.

+## FAQ

+**Q. Why `CURL::init()` instead of `new CURL()`?**

+A. If you want to take advantage of method-chaining, use `CURL::init`, since PHP's constructors don't allow for things like `(new Curl())->foo()`.

+However, if you prefer to instanciate an object and then use that object, support for `$foo = new CURL()` is allowed.
+Both will work.

+**Q. Couldn't you have just done this with a single `__call()` wrapper, or use `__get()` and `__set()`?**

+This is true, however, a design decision was made to expand all the possible functions to `get...` and `set...` functions individually.
+This means that it's easier for a newcomer to the code to see clearly what methods are available.
+Not to mention that editors with auto-completion ability aren't often clever enough to discover magic method handling.

+At the end of the day, whether it's handled using PHPDoc paramters and magic methods, or all methods are out there in plain sight, it doesn't make a difference either way, and I feel that if all methods are in plain sight, then there is little to no confusion as to what methods are available.